 - Applications that once took 2-3 years to build from scratch, now take a single business quarter

 - IT costs are reduced 50 percent while applications are delivered in a fraction of the previous time

-While these outcomes are impressive, the real power of true edge computing comes from what it enables, not what it eliminates.
+While these outcomes are impressive, the real power of Fractal Programming EDGE computing comes from what it enables, not what it eliminates.